 Satire is among just a few dog-friendly Breweries in Denver.

 Nothing’s better than enjoying a delicious microbrew side-by-side with your precious pup.
-That’s why, at Satire, we welcome your four-legged friends as one of the few dog-friendly breweries in Denver.
-Before kicking back with us, why not take your dog on a hike or to a nearby park?
+That’s why, at Satire, we welcome your four-legged friends (on our patio) as one of the few dog-friendly breweries in Denver.
+But, before kicking back with us, why not take your dog on a hike or to a nearby park?
 There are many to choose from!

 For high-energy dogs visit Platte River Trailhead Park